 A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue on with the reset process.
 To complete the restoration process, click on the “Reset Settings” button.

-After deleting all of the above files, restart the computer.
-Then re-download Chrome and reinstall.
+After deleting all of the above files, restart your device.
+You can now download and re-install Google Chrome on your device.
 You will need to import any exported bookmarks or other data, and may need to reinstall any other Google apps that you use.

 If you’re having problems with Firefox, resetting it can help.
 The reset feature fixes many issues by restoring Firefox to its factory default state while saving your essential information like bookmarks, passwords, web form auto-fill information, browsing history and open tabs.